miica37/Nvil-and-My-Setup/docs/views.rst

 	:Menu:      :menuselection:`View --> Redo View$`
 	:Default Hotkey: < Shift+Z > to undo view and < Ctrl+Y > to redo view.

-I haven't found much need to undo and redo my view, but on the occasion when it is needed, having a hotkey for them will be handy.
+I haven't found much need to undo and redo my view, but on the occasion when it is needed, having a hotkey for them can be handy.

 .. note::
 	Rationale behind using < [ > and < ] > key: Carried from Maya.